Ohio police make 'demented' discovery inside trick-or-treat candy: 'Take this seriously'

 An observant child in Ohio made a "demented" discovery inside their Halloween candy while trick-or-treating over the weekend, alerting police to a sewing needle planted inside a chocolate treat.

-The tampered candy was distributed in Fostoria, a city located about 40 miles south of Toledo, during city-wide trick-or-treating on Saturday, the Fostoria Police Division said Sunday.
+The tampered candy was distributed in Fostoria, a city located about 40 miles south of Toledo, during citywide trick-or-treating on Saturday, the Fostoria Police Division said Sunday.

 POLICE URGING PARENTS TO INSPECT HALLOWEEN CANDY AFTER ECSTASY DISCOVERED